Become the ideal job candidate

-Health is a complete state of physical, mental, social and spiritual wellbeing, and not merely the absence of disease or infirmity.
+The WHO classifies health as “a complete state of physical, mental, social and spiritual wellbeing, and not merely the absence of disease or infirmity”.
 This definition reflects the holistic, integrative, critical and community-based perspective that we embrace.

 HEAD, SCHOOL OF HEALTH AND SOCIAL DEVELOPMENT

 We have three research centres at the School of Health and Social Development: